DrC0okie/HEIG_PCO_Labo2/README.md

 overall performance was degraded.
 So without knowing exactly why, we decided to keep the atomic flag in addition to the explicit termination.

+### 2.3 progress bar

+Each thread keep track of the number of hash it compared.
+They also know the total combination they must compute.
+So each thread is responsible to call the `incrementProgress` every time they computed 1% of their workload.
+This function will then emit a signal to the `mainwindow` to refresh the status  of the progress bar.

 ## Workflow

 Here is a simplified representation of the workflow: